alexharri/website/posts/search-git-commits.md

 }
 ```

-This means that commits that just happened to move lines of code including our search string are _not_ included—the exact code we're searching for needs to have been added/deleted in the commit for it to be shown.
-Very useful for our purposes!
+It's worth noting that moving lines of code that including our search string does _not_ constitute a match.
+The string we searching for needs to have been added or deleted <EmDash /> not just moved <EmDash /> for the commit to be included.
+This filters out _"just moving things around"_ commits that would've just added noise.

 Let's try running `git log -S "MPP_ACTIVE"` and see what we get: